Kiwari-Labs/besu-blueprint/README.md

 ### License

-This repository is released under the [Business Source License 1.1](LICENSE).
+This repository is released under the [BUSL-1.1](../LICENSE-BUSL).
 Copyright (C) Kiwari Labs.
+All rights reserved.